rpgreview/papersandpaychecks/cow-orkers.md

 The major spoken first languages (L1) of the world and their relationship to other languages is as follows.

-Standard Chinese (Mandarin).
-Spoken as a first language by 14.1% of the world, 955 million speakers.
-Distantly related to all Sino-Tibetan languages, related to all Sinitic languages, sister language to Wu (Shanghainese), Min (Hokkein), Hakka, Gan, Xiang, and Yue (Cantonese).
-Dialects include Beijing Mandarin.

-Spanish (Castilian).
-Spoken as a first language by 5.85% of the world, 405 million speakers.
-Distantly related to all Indo-European languages, related to all Romance languages, sister language to Portuguese, Catalan, Galacian.
-Dialects include Extremaduran, Leonese, Asturian, Ladino.

-English.
-Spoken as a first language by 5.52% of the world, 360 million speakers.
-Distantly related to all Indo-European languages, related to all Germanic languages, sister language to Frisian and Scots.
-Dialects include Received Pronounciation, General American, Singlish, Australian-New Zealand English.

 Portuguese	205 (215)	3.08%
 Bengali (Bangla)	200 (205)	3.05%
 Russian	160 (155)	2.42%